-For school and district administrators, and other educators seeking leadershi roles: Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
-Provides leaders with the ability to access and use appropriate data to inform decision-making.
-Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.
-Instructs the leader in managing resources for effective results.
-Training Format Series School Online Profes hole Group Presentatio of Workshops Whole Group Presenta Asynchronous sional Learning Commu Conferences ation Participant Roles Princip oom teachers oals / Asst.
-Principals Ast Supts / CEO / Ex taff Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12) Follow-up Activities sharing of cont implementatic involvement of peers development and tent-area lesson on outcomes, with f administrator and/or sis of student work, Evaluation Methods Classroom observation focusing on factors such as planning and preparation, knowledge of content, pedagogy and standards, classroom environment, instructional delivery and professionalism.
-Classroom student assessment data with administrator and/or peers Creating lessons to meet varied student learning styles Peer-to-peer lesson discussion Participant survey Review of participant lesson plans

-LEA Goals s Addressed: Establish a district syste the consistent implement aligned curricula across students.
-Establish a district syste professional development comprehensive and implifidelity. ntation of standards all schools for all em that fully ensures nt is focused, Strategy #1: Professional E Developme ent Start End Title Description 1.
-Using surveys to gener ate the needs of our professional sta aff. we will el icit presenters (both internal and external) to provide profession rate technology in the instructional al developme - - 8/17/2016 6/9/2020 Professional Development for Technology Integration 2.
-Review tacher and pres professional development senters feedback regarding the effect c sessions. ctiveness of t he 3.
-Design follow-up sessions to ensure teachers are able to implement the strategies, techniques and tools learned.
-Person Resp oonsible SH S EP Provider Туре Арр.
+For classroom tea counselors and ec specialists: certification or assig Increases th attention given to in Provides ed gnment. ne educator's teaching skill nterventions for struggling lassroom-based assessment skills and the skills For school and dis administrators, an educators seeking roles: d other assessments, curric interventions for str academic standards Provides lea decision-making.
+Empowers l learning. ulum, instruction, staff pro ruggling students are align s. aders with the ability to ac hink and plan strategically, ensuring that ofessional education, teaching materials and ed to each other as well as to Pennsylvania's cess and use appropriate data to inform of teaching and learning, with an emphasis on urces for effective results.
+Training Format Series Schoo Online Profes hole Group Presentation of Workshops Whole Group Present Asynchronous Sional Learning Communic Conferences tation Participant Roles Princip oom teachers oals / Asst.
+Principals Ast Supts / CEO / Ex taff Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12) Follow-up Activities sharing of con development and tent-area lesson on outcomes, with Evaluation Methods Classroom observation focusing on factors such as planning and preparation, knowledge of content, pedagogy and peers Analysis of studer with administrator and/o Creating lessons t varied student learning st Peer-to-peer less discussion to meet Participant survey Review of participant lesson plans tyles LEA Goals em that fully ensures ntation of standards all schools for all em that fully ensures nt is focused, lemented with Start End Title Description 1.
+Using surveys to generate the needs of our professional staff, we will elicit presenters (both internal and external) to provide professional development for the teachers to best integrate technology in the instructional setting.